-Snag a picnic table overlooking a tidal estuary and order steamed, grilled or fried seafood, chowders, and lobster rolls at Day’s Seafood Takeout. or cruise into Bruces Burrito’s, in the Yarmouth Marketplace shopping plaza, for fat, cheap, and fast burritos.
+Snag a picnic table overlooking a tidal estuary and order steamed, grilled or fried seafood, chowders, and lobster rolls at Day’s Seafood Takeout.
+Or cruise into Bruces Burrito’s, my go-to in the Yarmouth Marketplace shopping plaza, for fast, fat, cheap burritos.

 Both Old World Gourmet Deli and Royal River Natural Foods are reliable go-tos for sandwiches, soups, salads, and prepared foods.
 Old World makes half-size and kiddo sandwiches, and the chocolate chip cookies that alone are worth the stop.
 Royal River has grab-and-go healthful fare and soups.

 Craving lobster?
 Operating since 1938, Red’s Eats has gained a national reputation for its lobster rolls, which contain the meat from a whole crustacean, but unless you visit at an off-hour, plan on spending a long time in line.
 Is it worth it?
 I don’t think so.
 The equally good alternative (favored by a lot of locals), is Sprague’s Lobster, located on the dock just across the street.